Palinuro

 Videos

-Diving in Palinuro 1974 – Film Bernard Chaigneau
+Diving at Palinuro 1974 – Film by Bernard Chaigneau

-for a personal study, I'm looking for news about the Club Med in Palinuro.
+for a personal research project, I am looking for information about the Club Med in Palinuro.

 Thank you very much to anyone who can help me.